garden-io/garden/docs/guides/remote-kubernetes.md

 ### Ingress, TLS and DNS

 By default, Garden will not install an ingress controller for remote environments.
 This can be toggled by setting the [`setupIngressController` flag](../reference/providers/kubernetes.md#providerssetupingresscontroller) to `nginx`.
 Alternatively, you can set up your own ingress controller, e.g. using [Traefik](https://traefik.io/), [Ambassador](https://www.getambassador.io/) or [Istio](https://istio.io/).
-You can find examples for [using Garden with Ambassador](https://github.com/garden-io/garden/tree/0.12.41/examples/ambassador) and [with Istio](https://github.com/garden-io/garden/tree/0.12.41/examples/istio) in our [examples directory](https://github.com/garden-io/garden/tree/0.12.41/examples).
+You can find an example for [using Garden with Istio](https://github.com/garden-io/garden/tree/0.12.41/examples/istio) in our [examples directory](https://github.com/garden-io/garden/tree/0.12.41/examples).

 You'll also need to point one or more DNS entries to your cluster, and configure a TLS certificate for the hostnames you will expose for ingress.